Trellix: Products and services

-FireEye started as a "sandboxing" company.
-Sandboxing is where incoming network traffic is opened within a virtual machine to test it for malicious software, before being introduced into the network.
+FireEye started with "sandboxing", in which incoming network traffic is opened within a virtual machine to test it for malicious software before being introduced into the network.
 FireEye's products diversified over time, in part through acquisitions.
 In 2017, FireEye transitioned from primarily selling appliances, to a software-as-a-service model.

-FireEye sells technology products including network, email, and endpoint security, a platform for managing security operations centers called Helix, consulting services primarily based on incident response, and threat intelligence products.
+FireEye sells technology products including network, email, and endpoint security, a platform for managing security operations centers called Helix, and consulting services primarily based on incident response and threat intelligence products.

 The Central Management System (CMS) consolidates the management, reporting, and data sharing of Web MPS (Malware Protection System), Email MPS, File MPS, and Malware Analysis System (MAS) into a single network-based appliance by acting as a distribution hub for malware security intelligence.

 The FireEye Cloud crowd-sources Dynamic Threat Intelligence (DTI) detected by individual FireEye MPS appliances and automatically distributes this time-sensitive zero-day intelligence globally to all subscribed customers in frequent updates.
 Content Updates include a combination of DTI and FireEye Labs generated intelligence identified through research efforts.

 As of its inception in January 2022, Trellix has more than 40,000 customers, 5,000 employees, and $2bn in annual revenue.
 Trellix includes the endpoint, cloud, collaboration, data and user, application, and infrastructure security capabilities of FireEye and McAfee.
 The business focuses on threat detection and response using machine learning and automation, with security technology that can learn and adapt to combat advanced threats.

 Operations

-FireEye has been known for uncovering high-profile hacking groups.